 - Install dotNet 4.5 features

 - Install MSBuild 14

 Install MSBuild Web Targets (this allow to avoid Visual Studio installation on slave machines - Install Git

 - Install NUnit & XUnit

-In addition to that, each setup will have its own start-up file that will start Java and load corresponding jar file in it.
+In addition to that, each setup will have the start-up file that will start Java and load the corresponding jar file in it.
 The master configuration will also check plugins.txt file and install all plugins listed there.

 Those images are the basis and are further inherited by Sitecore ones.
 In my case, I’m adding TDS as we are using it internally and also a default configuration to Jenkins Master.
 This default configuration includes jobs that we are usually setting up for Sitecore.